 + PRO: Large, open-plan living areas

-Owing to the fact that Kuala Lumpur has become such a prominent Southeast Asian destination, most buildings being constructed are new, modern and spacious.
-The living areas are open plan and most contain floor-to-ceiling windows, allowing the year-round sunshine to beam through.
-The newer homes contain at least three bedrooms.
-Often, condos or bungalows can even have five or six.
-Both of these accommodation types are readily available throughout the various suburbs of Kuala Lumpur.
+Since Kuala Lumpur has become such a prominent Southeast Asian destination, most buildings being constructed are modern and spacious.
+The living areas are open-plan, and most contain floor-to-ceiling windows, allowing the year-round sunshine to beam through.
+The newer homes often contain at least three bedrooms.
+Condos or bungalows can even have five or six.

 - CON: Soaring prices

-Because everything is so new, the prices can be a bit steep, both for rental and purchase.
-This is also due to the fact that safety is a concern in Kuala Lumpur, so many of the condos and bungalows have gates and guardhouses.
-Certain amenities within the home, such as hot water in the kitchen, microwaves, ovens, dishwashers and washer/dryer units, are all considered 'extras', many of which can be negotiated into the rental or sale price.
+Certain amenities within the home, such as hot water in the kitchen, microwaves, ovens, dishwashers, and washer/dryer units, are all considered ‘extras’, many of which can be negotiated into the rental or sale price.

 Cost of living in Kuala Lumpur